nokia/ansible-networking-collections/sros/README.md

 This Ansible collection also contains a playbook, on how to enable rollbacks:
 [sros_classic_cli_commission.yml](https://raw.githubusercontent.com/nokia/ansible-networking-collections/master/sros/playbooks/sros_classic_cli_commission.yml).

-Note: if platform of SROS release doesn't support rollback use classic_light plugin.
+Note: Use `nokia.sros.light` for SR OS nodes that don't support rollback or if the use of the rollback is not desired.

 Snapshot/rollback is used the following way: